 Authentication and Access Control

-The user must be authenticated to access any of the resources within Integrator, including but not limited to:
+You must be authenticated to access any of the resources within the Etlworks Integrator, including but not limited to:

 - API endpoints.

-In Integrator, each user can be assigned only one role.
+In the Etlworks Integrator, each user can be assigned only one role.

 The following roles are available:

-- Administrator - has full control over data, can create, edit, delete flows, connections and formats.
-Manages users.
+- Administrator: has full control over data; can create, edit, delete, execute Flows, Connections, and Formats and manage users.

-- JWT tokens are short-lived and automatically expire.
+- JWT tokens are short-lived and they automatically expire.